 Rose, A. and Z. Chen.
 2020.
 Resilience to a Cyber-Attack on the Detroit Automobile Industry: A Computable General Equilibrium Approach, in P. Nijkamp, E. Glaeser and K. Kourtit (eds.), Urban Empires.
 Heidelberg: Springer, forthcoming.

 Rose, A. and N. Miller.
-2020.
+2021.
 Measurement of Cyber Resilience from an Economic Perspective, in S. Chatterjee, R. Brigantic and A. Waterworth (eds.)
 Applied Risk Analysis for Guiding Homeland Security Policy and Decisions.
-New York: Wiley, forthcoming.
+New York: Wiley.

 Rose, A., N. Miller, J. Eyer, and J. Banks.
 2019.
 Economic Mitigation of and Resilience to Cyber Threats, in A. Kott and I. Linkov (eds.), Cyber Resilience of Systems and Networks.
 Heidelberg: Springer.

 Rose, A., F. Prager, Z. Chen, and S. Chatterjee.
 2017.
 Economic Consequence Analysis of Disasters: The E-CAT Software Tool.
 Singapore: Springer.